-Monitored Growth Plan

-A teacher shall be placed on a Monitored Growth Plan whenever he/she:

-- A. Is rated "Developing" on one or more standards on the TSRF; and - B. Is not recommended for dismissal, demotion, or nonrenewal.
+Monitored Growth Plan A teacher shall be placed on a Monitored Growth Plan whenever he/ she: A.Is rated "Developing" on one or more standards on the TSRF; and B.Is not recommended for dismissal, demotion, or nonrenewal.

 A Monitored Growth Plan shall identify the Standards and Elements to be improved, the goals to be accomplished, the activities the teacher should undertake to achieve proficiency, and a timeline which allows the teacher one school year to achieve proficiency.
-A Monitored Growth Plan that meets those criteria shall be deemed to satisfy the requirements of N.C.G.S., sec.
-115C-333.1(b).
+A Monitored Growth Plan that meets those criteria shall be deemed to satisfy the requirements of N.C.G.S., section 115C-333.1(b).

-Directed Growth Plan

-A teacher shall be placed on a Directed Growth Plan whenever he/she:

-- A. Is rated: - 1) "Not Demonstrated" on any Standard on the TSRF; or - 2) "Developing" on any Standard on the TSRF for two sequential years; and - B. Is not recommended for dismissal, demotion or nonrenewal
+Directed Growth Plan A teacher shall be placed on a Directed Growth Plan whenever he/she: A.Is rated: 1)"Not Demonstrated" on any Standard on the TSRF; or 2)"Developing" on any Standard on the TSRF for two sequential years; and B.Is not recommended for dismissal, demotion or nonrenewal school opening.
+Explain what will be covered during this induction period and how teachers will be prepared to deliver any unique or particularly challenging aspects of the curriculum and instructional methods.